Top Level Design

-Top Level Design is a company in the United States and parent company of the domain name registrar Porkbun.
+Top Level Design is a company in the United States and parent company of the domain name registrar Porkbun LLC.
 The company was also a former domain name registry for several generic top-level domains, including .wiki, .ink, and .gay, until they were sold to GoDaddy Registry.

 Ray King serves as Top Level Design's chief executive officer.

 History

 Top Level Design was founded in 2012 by Portland entrepreneur Ray King after he stepped down as chief executive officer of AboutUs, a company he founded in 2006.
 King partnered with his brother-in-law and investor Peter Brual, who served as an advisor to AboutUs.
 Top Level Design was created to become a domain name registry for multiple generic top-level domains.
 In 2012, domain industry websites reported that the company had applied for ten generic top-level domains: .art, .blog, .design, .gay, .group, .ink, .llc, .photography, .style and .wiki.
 King later revealed that, because the company began as a family project, the generic top-level domains applied to by Top Level Design reflect both personal and business interests.
 Industry sources also confirmed that CentralNic would serve as Top Level Design's backend registry provider and Iron Mountain Incorporated would provide escrow services.
 The company's applications were further confirmed by The Oregonian and Portland Business Journal in April 2013.
 In an interview published by The Oregonian, King expressed his hope that Top Level Design would "help shape [the] new era" of top-level domains, saying they were "going to change the complexion of the Internet, at least the naming complexion of the Internet, quite a bit."

-Top Level Design was the domain name registry for several top-level domains including .wiki, .ink and .design, until the company sold these domains to GoDaddy Registry.
+Top Level Design was the domain name registry for several top-level domains including .wiki, .ink and .design, until the company sold these domains to GoDaddy Registry in April 2023.